Open-Yescoin/Telegram-Unity-Bridge/README.md

 2. **Include the C# Wrapper Classes:**

-   - `AtpTmaSdk.cs`: Contains `[DllImport]` declarations to bridge between C# and JavaScript.
+   - `YesTMABridge.cs`: Contains `[DllImport]` declarations to bridge between C# and JavaScript.
-   - `AtpTmaSdkActions.cs` (Sample Script): Demonstrates how to call SDK methods and subscribe to events.
+   - `YesTMABridgeActions.cs` (Sample Script): Demonstrates how to call SDK methods and subscribe to events.

 3. **Add the TGMiniAppGameSDKProvider Component to the Scene:**

    - Create an empty `GameObject` in your Unity scene.
-   - Attach `AtpTmaSdk.cs` to that GameObject.
+   - Attach `YesTMABridge.cs` to that GameObject.
    - This ensures the provider can handle callbacks and maintain event subscriptions.

-4. **Configure and Use the Sample Script (AtpTmaSdkActions):**
+4. **Configure and Use the Sample Script (YesTMABridgeActions):**

-   - Add `AtpTmaSdkActions.cs` to another GameObject.
+   - Add `YesTMABridgeActions.cs` to another GameObject.
-   - In `AtpTmaSdkActions.cs`, a reference to `TGMiniAppGameSDKProvider` is obtained at runtime with `FindObjectOfType<TGMiniAppGameSDKProvider>()`.
+   - In `YesTMABridgeActions.cs`, a reference to `TGMiniAppGameSDKProvider` is obtained at runtime with `FindObjectOfType<TGMiniAppGameSDKProvider>()`.
-   - Make sure `TGMiniAppGameSDKProvider` is present in the scene before `AtpTmaSdkActions` is initialized.
+   - Make sure `TGMiniAppGameSDKProvider` is present in the scene before `YesTMABridgeActions` is initialized.

 5. **Testing the Integration:**
    - When running the WebGL build in a compatible environment (Telegram MiniApp environment), calls to methods like `connectWallet()` or `payWithTon()` will invoke the corresponding JS functions.